nodwengu/shoes_api/readme.md

 Once you have all the above installed you need to setup the database.

-Create a database called `database_name` and username - `username` with a password of `password`.
+Create a database called `shoes_api_db` and username - `coder` with a password of `pg123`.
 Enter the password when prompted after executing the `createuser` command.

 ```
-sudo -u postgres createdb database_name;
+sudo -u postgres createdb shoes_api_db;
-sudo -u postgres createuser username -P;
+sudo -u postgres createuser coder -P;
 ```

 Now run *psql* as the *postgres* user: